JWT Authentication for WP API

 Description

-WordPress REST API endpoints are open and unsecured by default through which anyone can access your site data.
-With our REST API Authentication for WP plugin, secure your WordPress APIs from unauthorized users.
+WordPress REST API endpoints are open and unsecured by default which can be used to access your site data.
+Secure WordPress APIs from unauthorized users with our JWT Authentication for WP API plugin.

 – External Token based Authentication 2.0/OIDC/JWT/Firebase provider’s token authentication methods.